Torwent/wasp-setup/linux/README.md

 # Wasp-Linux-Setup
-Linux installation setup for Simba, RuneLite, and associated libraries.
+Linux installation setup for Simba, RuneLite, Bolt Launcher, and associated libraries.

 ### Simba Installation
 1. **Make the Script Executable:**
    If the script is not executable, set the appropriate permissions:
    `chmod +x simba-setup.sh`
 2. **Run the Installation Script:**
    Execute the script to install Simba and all its dependencies:

    `./simba-setup.sh`
    The script will:
    - Install required dependencies.
    - Set up the necessary directories and download the required files.